How to Keep the Commandments of Christ

 See 1 John 5:3

-There are 613 laws and commandments, not just ten.
+There are 613 commandments, not just ten.
 The modern church has turned what was meant to funnel people through a narrow gate of reliance on God’s grace alone, into a buffet line.
 They’ve got their plates in hand, they scan the Scriptures, “Hmmmmm…let’s see…I’ll take this one, ‘Do not commit adultery,’ that looks good.
 Oh, and ‘Do not steal,’ I like that one.”

 Another walks up, “‘Remember the Sabbath and keep it holy,’ are you going to put that on your plate?
 If you’re not a Seventh Day Adventist, like me, you are fooling yourself, because the Sabbath is from Friday to Saturday, not Sunday morning.”